About Somatic Sex Education

 we enter the sacred mystery of a living world that lives in us.

-The learning goes way beyond what we may have learned in perfunctory school sex education.
+The learning that happens in somatic sex education goes way beyond what we may have learned in perfunctory school sex education.
 Where was the education about enjoyment, consent, the anatomy of pleasure, sexual expression and identity?
 How to be intimate with another person – the vulnerability in giving and receiving?
 Erotic mapping?
 There is a distinction between sex therapy and somatic sex education in that sex therapy discusses possibilities in the theory, whereas Somatic Sex Education experiments with those possibilities in the flesh.

 Our sexual energy is our creative generator within.
 Somatic Sex Education offers a way to work with and understand that generator for far more than making babies.
 What can we transform and grow with this pleasurable but powerful energy?
 What part of us wants to become unstuck?
 There is great wisdom the body can bring to the whole of our lives; how it wants to teach us to break free and grow beyond what we think is possible, required or comfortable.